ErazerBrecht/CodeGenie/Codegenie_NodeJS/README.md

 Current modules used (NodeJS => Backend):
 * nodemon: needs to be installed globally to work, if you want to use the regular node.exe delete the 'Node.exe path' string in the project properties.
 * bcrypt: salts and hashes the password, also has a built-in check function.
+* body-parser: parsing json posted information.
 * connect-flash: for sending messages to the client.
+* connect-mongo: user session storage.
 * express: REST API-fication of NodeJS.
 * express-session: for user sessions.
 * jade: view engine.
 * moment: date formatting.
 * passport: user login/signup/authorization and sessions.
 * passport-local: we are using the local method, aka storing it in a database yourself
-* serve-favicon: this serves the favicon? no idea it's there when you make a blank project :p
+* serve-favicon: this serves the favourite icon.

 Frontend: